ryanatkn/gro/src/docs/build.md

 that tries to be flexible for many use cases.
-For production builds, it outputs artifacts to `.gro/prod/{build_name}` that get _adapted_ — to use terminology of SvelteKit — to the target platforms.
+For production builds, it outputs artifacts to `.gro/prod/{build_name}` that get _adapted_ — to use terminology of SvelteKit — to the final artifacts.
+Adapting can be as simple as copying the directory of files in `.gro/prod/{build_name}` to `dist/`, or it may be more complex, like a SvelteKit build, or a Node library bundled into sibling `.js` and `.cjs` outputs.

-"Target platforms" for Gro includes publishing to npm, but Gro has a very clear distinction between **deploy** and **publish**:
-`gro publish` is for npm and `gro deploy` is for the web.
+Adapting is designed to be powerful and open ended.

 ## adapters